flurrux/insta-loader/README.md

 ## previous breakage

-On February 25 2023, i've noticed that download buttons where missing on pages with a single post (those of the pattern `https://www.instagram.com/p/[postID]/`).
-Instagram had introduced a number of changes that partially broke this extension. stories and the mainfeed were not affected by this, as far as i can tell.
-the fix is ready and can be downloaded in the latest release.
+On March 25th 2023, i've noticed that download-buttons were missing on single-post pages. this should be resolved by the latest release (1.3.12).

 ## current limitations are: